 The centre of Paris is just 2hrs 16 mins away with Eurostar and with up to 15 trains a day, there's a timetable and price to suit everyone.

 It’s going to be a busy day so, if your hotel package doesn’t include breakfast, set yourself up for the day with a hearty feast and a good cup of coffee at Eggs & Co, or for a more traditional Parisian breakfast at Café de Flore.
-If you're on a tight budget, no problem, just buy some delicious pastries from a boulangerie and eat on the move.
+If you're on a budget, just buy some pastries from a boulangerie and eat on the move.

 When you've had your fill of fabulous art, head west along the river past the Assemblée Nationale to Les Invalides (it's about a 10-minute walk), stopping for lunch at Rosa Bonheur, a restaurant and bar on a barge moored next to the beautifully ornate Alexandre III bridge.